New Relationships and ADHD/ODD - Survival Story

 This brings me to the very important challenge of support.
 The birth parent is now, at least partially, supported by their companion, but who supports the step parent?
 Your automatic answer would be the birth parent, as that would be the logical conclusion.

-Which brings me back to the question of who supports the step parent.
-Who do they talk to when they feel overwhelmed and disheartened.
 Who do they turn to when they are fed up and frustrated with your 'recently-turned-teenager', who feels he deserves a new game system, yet balks at picking up the bathmat and runs around the house making gun noises?
-Who listens when they confide their misgivings about the child's estranged parent who periodically sweeps into the picture and turns everything upside down?

 Which again, brings me back to the original question...